TrackMyIndoorWorkout/TrackMyIndoorWorkout/README.md

 This work is licensed under GPL 3.0.

-In anutshell if you borrow or modify any code that work must be mandatorily open source as well!
+In a nutshell if you borrow or modify any code that work must be mandatorily open source as well!

 `SPDX-License-Identifier: GPL-3.0`